sumitausa/GildedRose/README.md

 1. The system has some fake data set up in it , so you can test the various endpoints by giving today's date as a parameter.

-2. The dates in the system need to be entered in the format of mm/dd/yyyy or mm/dd/yy
+2. The system's enpoints have all the parameters as required parameters.

 3. The ViewBookings will give an error message if there was an issue with the booking
-    * -2 : Error code if you enter a number greater than inn's max number of ppl or max number of luggaes
+    * -2 : Error code if you enter a number greater than inn's max number of ppl or max number of luggages
     * -3 : Try to book a date in the past
     * -1 : Could not book a room for a given date/person/luggage/requirements